 The Ministry is responsible for reviewing health ICT investment decisions.

-The Ministry reviews health ICT investment decisions submitted by district health boards and Ministry subsidiaries for investments over $1,000,000 whole-of-life cost.
+The Ministry reviews health ICT investment decisions submitted by district health boards and Ministry subsidiaries for new investments that exceed a threshold of $1,000,000 whole-of-life cost.
 The business case process outlines the steps when considering health ICT investments.

 Business case approval process

-The Ministry of Health, district health boards (DHBs), and subsidiaries of the Ministry and DHBs are required to submit business cases for health ICT investment over $1 million whole-of-life cost to the Digital Portfolio team in Data & Digital for visibility and coordination of the approval process.
+The Ministry of Health, district health boards (DHBs), and subsidiaries of the Ministry and DHBs are required to submit business cases for new health ICT investments that exceed $1,000,000 whole-of-life cost to the Digital Portfolio team in Data & Digital for visibility and coordination of the approval process.

 Investment in health ICT systems and improvements needs to be aligned closely with the requirements of the NZ Health Strategy Update.
 This will ensure strategic alignment with overall health and disability sector strategy and programmes, greater interoperability through a consistent set of solutions and sustainability through economies of scale.